- Search The Registry

 - My Account

-*On this date in 1815, Jabez Campbell was born.
-He was a Black minister, activist, philanthropist.
+*On this date, in 1815, Jabez Campbell was born.
+He was a Black minister, abolitionist, and philanthropist.
 Jabez P. Campbell was born free in Slaughter Neck, Sussex County, Delaware.

 In 1833, after a brief encounter with Christian Universalism and soon after being freed, Jabez Campbell joined Bethel Church, an AME church, in Philadelphia.
 In September 1839, Campbell was licensed to preach by the AME church.
 Bishop Morris Brown assigned Campbell to preach in the Frankford and Berks County circuits in Pennsylvania.
 From 1839 to 1843, he preached in the New England states.
-In 1843, Campbell became an ordained elder, and taught and preached in New York and Pennsylvania from that year until 1854.
+In 1843, Campbell became an ordained elder and taught and preached in New York and Pennsylvania until 1854.

-After John Brown's raid on Harpers Ferry (1859), Rev. Campbell requested in a letter the bodies of two persons, Shields Green and John Copeland, in the event that they would be hanged, from the Governor of Virginia.
-He condemned the raid as reckless, disapproving of violence in order to obtain freedom for the enslaved.
-Campbell continued his religious service as a pastor in Baltimore and Philadelphia until May 1864, when he was elected eighth bishop of the AME church.
+After John Brown's raid on Harpers Ferry (1859), Rev. Campbell requested in a letter the bodies of two persons, Shields Green and John Copeland, would be hanged by the Governor of Virginia.
+He condemned the raid as reckless, disapproving of violence to obtain freedom for the enslaved.
+Campbell continued his religious service as a pastor in Baltimore and Philadelphia until May 1864, when he was elected the eighth bishop of the AME church.
 As a bishop, Campbell set up both the Louisiana and California conferences in 1865.
-Campbell and his wife Mary both had life memberships to the Board of Managers of the Home for Aged and Infirm Colored Persons in west Philadelphia.
-Campbell was part of the American Colonization Society (ACS) where in 1876 he was elected vice-president of the ACS.
+Campbell and his wife Mary had life memberships to the Board of Managers of the Home for Aged and Infirm Colored Persons in West Philadelphia.
+Campbell was part of the American Colonization Society (ACS), wherein, in 1876, he was elected vice president of the ACS.

-He also participated in the Colored National Convention held in Franklin Hall, Sixth Street, below Arch, Philadelphia, Pennsylvania on October 16, 17 and 18, 1855.
-He gave money to Wilberforce University and Jabez Pitt Campbell College eventually absorbed by what is now Jackson State University.
-Wilberforce University and the University of Pennsylvania awarded him the honorary degree of Doctor of Divinity in 1876.
+He also participated in the Colored National Convention held in Franklin Hall, Sixth Street, below Arch, Philadelphia, Pennsylvania, on October 16, 17, and 18, 1855.
+He gave money to Wilberforce University and Jabez Pitt Campbell College, eventually absorbed by what is now Jackson State University.
+Wilberforce University and the University of Pennsylvania awarded him the Doctor of Divinity honorary degree in 1876.
 From 1864 to 1867, he worked primarily in Indiana, Missouri, California, and Louisiana.
-Campbell also set up the Ocean Grove Conference in New Jersey in the 1880s.
-Rev. Jabez P. Campbell, the eighth bishop of the African Methodist Episcopal Church died on August 9, 1891.
+Campbell set up the Ocean Grove Conference in New Jersey in the 1880s.
+Rev. Jabez P. Campbell, the eighth bishop of the African Methodist Episcopal Church, died on August 9, 1891.